SimenB/stylint/README.md

 ```

-## Custom Reporters
+## Custom Formatters
-Stylint console output can be modified with the use of a reporter.
+Stylint console output can be modified with the use of a formatter.
 Feel free to write your own (no matter how outlandish) and I'll add it here.

 * [stylint-stylish](https://github.com/SimenB/stylint-stylish)
 * [stylint-json-reporter](https://github.com/sertae/stylint-json-reporter)